 I've begun to wonder whether her ancestor looked like our shared ancestors.
 I wonder to what degree others in my family regarded Jeremiah Turner (1840-1917) as unmistakable kin.
 In an earlier post, I found modern acknowledgement that larger numbers of mixed-race children were appearing among the property of rich, white, Madison County, Kentuckians than were recorded by family units holding only one or two slaves in captive servitude.

 I suspect his musings were far from politically correct even in his own time, but the following account expresses cultural effects that might have resulted when 'well bred' white men had offspring by African American women.

-~From a collection of writings by Baltimore critic H. L. Menken titled Prejudices, c 1920.
-In this tract, Menken decries the absence of arts & culture in the south.
+~From a collection of writings by Baltimore critic H. L. Mencken titled Prejudices, c 1920.
+In this tract, Mencken decries the absence of arts & culture in the south.

 Page 77 of The Sahara of the Bozart - [A desert of the Beaux Arts - RDH]